lazaronixon/react-native-turbolinks/README.md

   - `loadingView`: Set a custom loadingView using a react component.
   - `navBarStyle`: {titleTextColor, subtitleTextColor, barTintColor, tintColor, menuIcon}.
   - `injectedJavaScript`: Set this to provide JavaScript that will be injected into the web page when the view loads.
+  - `automaticallyAdjustContentInsets`: Controls whether to adjust the content inset for web views that are placed behind of navigation bar.
+(Default true)
+  - `contentInset`: The amount by which the web view content is inset from the edges of the scroll view.
+Defaults to {top: 0, left: 0, bottom: 0, right: 0}.

 #### `Action`
   - `id`: A integer identifier for the action.
 (Required)